Medically Reviewed by: Susan Hogan RN, RM, MSc

 When to introduce a dummy?

 Susan explains that waiting until your baby is at least one month old is recommended because during the first month of their new life, your baby is learning the art of breastfeeding, so it's important that all the suckling that they do is on the breast.
 "Firstly, every time your baby feeds from the breast, they are helping to build towards your milk supply (the more your baby feeds, the more milk you will make).
-The second reason is an efficient latch when breastfeeding is important for both mum's comfort and to ensure the effective transfer of milk from mum to baby.
+The second reason is an efficient latch when breastfeeding, both for mum's comfort and to ensure the effective transfer of milk from mum to baby.
 If your baby is suckling on the soother instead of suckling on the breast, this can result in fewer breastfeeds per day and less practice perfecting that perfect latch."

-How we chose and tested these dummies
+How we chose and tested baby dummies

 Find out more about how we test products for Mother&Baby by visiting our How We Test page.